Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • sainfoin.

-Some especially appreciate honey, which retains a liquid consistency for a long time.
-This is important if the product is mainly used for baking, for other culinary purposes.
-Examples of such varieties are acacia, angelica, chestnut, heather, alfalfa, most honeydew varieties.
+Some especially value honey that retains a liquid consistency for a long time.
+This is important if the product is primarily used for baking or other culinary purposes.
+Examples of such varieties are acacia, angelica, chestnut, heather, alfalfa, and most honeydew varieties.

-The honey palette is surprisingly extensive and depends on the pigments and minerals that fall into it along with nectar and pollen.
-The main color is amber-yellow, translucent.
-But there are varieties, both very dark and light, which, when solidified, resemble white lard or cream.
-It has been proven that color has nothing to do with taste - there are many first-class products among white varieties, and, for example, dark amber chestnut, heather honey is considered low-grade.
+The honey palette is surprisingly extensive and depends on the pigments and minerals that enter it along with nectar and pollen.
+The main color is amber yellow, translucent.
+But there are varieties, both very dark and light, which when frozen resemble white lard or cream.
+It has been proven that color is not related to taste - there are many first-class products among white varieties, and, for example, dark amber chestnut, heather honey is considered low-grade.

 The most valuable types of white or almost white honey: